 Each year, billions of dollars are spent on the research of the human brain & behavior.
-The information that comes from these scientifically based research methods are then added to the ever-growing knowledge base of psychology.
-We are afforded the opportunity to use psychological discoveries to improve our health, increase our longevity, and experience higher levels of life satisfaction.
-3 newsworthy studies, that were conducted this past year, can help show us how to increase willpower.
-By defining your life’s purpose, consciously examining the reality of death, and making sleep a priority, you can be scientifically assured that you will have greater self-control and enhanced decision-making abilities.
+The information that comes from this scientifically based research is then added to the ever-evolving base of psychology knowledge.
+We are afforded the opportunity to use psychological discoveries to improve our health, increase longevity in life, and experience higher levels of life satisfaction.
+For the purposes of this article, we can look at three newsworthy studies that can show us how to increase willpower.
+That’s to say that by defining your life’s purpose, consciously examining the reality of death, and making sleep a priority, you can enjoy greater self-control and enhanced decision-making abilities.

 It is estimated that each year over $95 Billion is spent on medical research in hopes of discovering new information about humans, more specifically the human brain and human behaviors.
 Scientists and psychologists at world-renowned universities and top research institutes spend their time conducting studies and finding ways to not only increase the lifespan of humans, but also uncover mental and behavioral processes that allow individuals to experience more happiness, success, and fulfillment.

 Today, a large number of scientific studies focus on the correlation between the brain, behaviors, and emotional responses of individuals.
 For example, a team of leading scientists at one top university may look at the link between Facebook usage and depression, while an unaffiliated will study the optimal diet for individuals of a particular age demographic.
 Recently, a number of important studies have explored the idea of willpower, or self-control, and more specifically how individuals can increase this life-affirming skill.